httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ### Canonicalized Structured HTTP Headers {#http-header-structured}

 If value of the the HTTP header in question is a structured field ({{!RFC8941}}), the content identifier MAY include the `sf` parameter.
-If this parameter is included, the HTTP header value MUST be canonicalized using the rules specified in {{Section 4 of RFC8941}}.
+If this parameter is included, the HTTP header value MUST be canonicalized using the rules specified in [Section 4 of RFC8941](#RFC8941).
 Note that this process will replace any optional whitespace with a single space.

 The resulting string is used as the field value input in {{http-header}}.